-TITLE III ENGLISH LEARNER (EL) 2018-2019
+TITLE III ENGLISH LEARNER (EL) 2022-2023

-- EL students must be provided with meaningful access to all curricular and extracurricular programs. - EL students must be provided with classroom facilities comparable to those provided to non-EL students - EL students must have access to qualified teachers and sufficient resources to ensure meaningful participation in the curriculum. - Schools must provide information regarding policies, school activities, programs and services to parents in a language that they can understand.
+- EL students must be provided with meaningful access to all curricular and extracurricular programs. - EL students must be provided with classroom facilities comparable to those provided to non-EL students - EL students must have access to highly qualified teachers and sufficient resources to ensure meaningful participation in the Tier I curriculum. - Schools must provide information regarding policies, school activities, programs and services to parents in a language that they can understand.
 Translation requests can be made by contacting assigned EL Coach or district EL Supervisor, Melanie Taylor. - Students are not to be used as translators or messengers for such information. - The Home Survey on the student registration sheet must be filled out by every student in the district.
 It must be completed in the areas of: - 1.
 Birth Place - 2.
 Country of Origin - 3.
 Date of Entry to the US - 4.
 The language first learned by the student - 5.
 Language other than English spoken at home - 6.
-Language used most often by the student - Any student/parent who marks that another language is spoken at home must be screened for English Language Proficiency.
-The LDOE approved screening tool, English Language Proficiency Screener (ELPS) will be used and will be administered by district EL Coaches.
-Once a student is registered, the school must complete the process within within 30 days. - All EL students must be in an approved intervention program that supports both language acquisition and academic proficiency.
-The EL Coaching Model will be followed within a Sheltered English Instruction program.
-Interventions may include READ 180, System 44, Project READ, Imagine Learning, iReady, Rosetta Stone, or other computer assisted programs with adult supports. - District EL Coaches will work closely with school staff and content teachers to integrate the Connectors for English Learners for close alignment with the LA Student Standards.
+Language used most often by the student - Any student/parent who marks that another language is spoken at home should be pre screened for English Language Proficiency.
+The LDOE approved screening tool, English Language Proficiency Screener (ELPS) will be used and will be administered by district EL Coaches and/or supervisor.
+Once the student is registered, the school should complete the process within two weeks. - All EL students must be in an approved intervention program that supports both language acquisition and academic proficiency.
+Interventions may include READ 180, Imagine Language & Literacy, iReady, or other computer assisted program with adult supports. - District EL Coaches will work closely with school staff and content teachers to integrate the Connectors for English Learners for close alignment with the LA Student Standards for English.
 The focus will be on providing support for ELs to meaningfully engage in content area curriculum and instruction within the content area classroom.
 District Coaches will work with school staff to build capacity of content area teachers to engage ELs in the core content area curriculum.